dimaskiddo/angka-terbilang-nodejs/README.md

 ### Benchmark Device

 ```
+Operating System: MacOS High Sierra 10.13.6
-Intel(R) Core(TM) i5-5250U CPU @ 1.60GHz
+CPU Model: Intel(R) Core(TM) i5-5250U CPU @ 1.60GHz
-CPU: 2 Core with Hypterthreading (4 vCPU)
+CPU Core: 2 Core with Hypterthreading (4 vCPU)
 RAM: 8 GB
 Disk Type: SSD

-Operating System: MacOS High Sierra 10.13.6
-NodeJS: 10.18.0
 ```

 ### Benchmark Notes

-The result might be different depending on Bechmark Device that used to run
+The result might be different depending on the undelying software or hardware that used to run benchmark

 ## Built With